shoshani-michael/talk-to-repo/README.md

 # Talk to Repo

 Talk to any GitHub repository and ask questions about the codebase.
-This app provides an interactive way to explore and understand open-source projects.
+This app provides an interactive way to explore and understand and modify projects hosted on GitHub.

-The app will be hosted here: https://talk-to-repo.arjeo.com/.
+The app is hosted here: https://talk-to-repo.arjeo.com/.
 Instructions for hosting it yourself are provided below.

 ## Features

 - Load any GitHub repository
-- Input a GitHub API token for authentication and increased rate limits
+- Input a GitHub API token for private repositories
+- When loading the repo, the app checks locally for any secrets in files and discards sensitive files to avoid sending secrets to the AI
+- Export the messages you see (currently to a new tab)
+- Collect code that is relevant for changes you wish to do
+- You can see the prompt used behind the scenes to generate the response
 - Docker support for easy deployment

 ## Basic architecture

 The app is a NextJS/Tailwind CSS frontend with a FastAPI backend.
-The frontend is hosted on Vercel, and the backend is hosted on a small node on [fly.io](https://fly.io/).
 The backend uses a Pinecone vector DB on the free tier.

 Given any GitHub repository, this app allows users to chat, fetch information from the repository, and display it in a user-friendly conversation interface.